When Fire Damage Happens

 If you’re still in the room, this hot, smoky air can instantly burn the inside of your breathing passages.
 Plus, fires generate highly poisonous gases, including carbon monoxide and hydrogen cyanide (created when insulation, carpets, clothing, and plastics burn).
 Just two or three breaths of it and you could pass out.

 As the flames intensify, the smoke and hot air rising off the fire are more than 190 degrees F. Heat from the fire radiates to other parts of the kitchen, heating up tables, chairs, shelves, and cookbooks.

-When the smoky layer inches down to the top part of a doorway, an open window or a vent, it quickly streams out of the room.
-Then the poisonous smoke and heated air travels through hallways and up stairwells to the second floor.
+When the smoky layer inches down to the top part of a doorway, an open window, or a vent, it quickly streams out of the room.
+Then the poisonous smoke and heated air travel through hallways and up stairwells to the second floor.

 2 minutes to 3 minutes

 The fire consumes kitchen cabinets, wood countertops and shelves stocked with plastic storage containers and dry goods like cardboard boxes of cereal, crackers, and cookies.
 More and more heat is generated.
 The temperature in the upper layer of hot gases rises to 400 degrees F—hot enough to kill people.
 Compounding the heat is a very dense smoke cloud hovering just a few feet above the floor.
 It may also include more toxic components like arsenic (used as a wood preservative) and lead (from old paint), as well as irritants like ammonia, oxides of nitrogen, hydrogen chloride, and isocyanates.

 The fire can now spread by two paths: direct flame contact or by auto-ignition, the temperature at which objects will spontaneously burst into flames without being touched by flames.
 The auto-ignition temperatures of hard and softwood used in furnishings and home construction fall between 595 degrees F to 739 degrees F.